hnsl/librcd/blog-post.md

 [Github](https://github.com/jumpstarter-io/librcd),
 [install instructions](https://github.com/jumpstarter-io/librcd/wiki/Installing).

-Please consider this blog post my personal opinion.
+Disclaimer: Please consider this blog post my personal opinion.
 I'm not a computer scientist and I'm sure that I'm completely wrong in many respects.
 Some statements are ironic and is not intended to be interpreted literally.

 The primary goals of librcd are: